oslabs-beta/OS-Analytics/README.md

 **OS Analytics** is a powerful and easy-to-use tool designed to monitor user interactions on websites.
 By integrating a custom `clickTracker` hook, developers can capture and visualize user activity data in real-time.
 This data helps developers better understand user behavior, optimize their apps, and make informed decisions based on analytics.
 With a robust dashboard that filters and exports data, you can track, manage, and visualize user interactions effectively.

+## ReadME For Incorporating AI
+Please read the [README](README_AWS.md) for detailed instructions on incorporating AWS Bedrock into your dashboard.

 ## 🛠️ Tech Stack

 <div align='center'>